JinLee794/ai-foundry-sandbox/README.md

 # AI Foundry Deployment Model Update

 ## Overview
-AI Foundry is evolving its deployment architecture.
-We are moving away from the legacy **hub-based** model to a **project-centric** approach.
-This change is designed to provide greater flexibility, improved resource isolation, and enhanced scalability for your AI workloads.
+Azure AI Foundry is transitioning to a unified platform-as-a-service offering, evolving from the legacy **hub-based** model to a **project-centric** approach.
+This change is designed to provide greater flexibility, improved resource management, and enhanced scalability for your AI workloads.

 The project-centric model aligns with Azure AI Foundry's unified platform-as-a-service offering, delivering enterprise-grade infrastructure with streamlined management through unified Role-based access control (RBAC), networking, and policies under one Azure resource provider namespace.

-We are bringing this together to meet central governance requirements for models and agents—enabling fine-grained cost tracking, unified RBAC, consistent networking and policy management, and centralized audit logging for all models and agents in one place.
+Azure AI Foundry brings together agents, models, and tools under unified governance—enabling fine-grained cost tracking, unified RBAC, consistent networking and policy management, and centralized audit logging for all models and agents in one place.
+Previously, while resources were centrally connected and made available to projects, behind-the-scenes management was fragmented across multiple services causing fragmentation of RBAC, cost, and policy management.

 ---

 ## What's Changing?

 ### Legacy Hub-Based Model
 Previously, deployments were managed centrally via an Azure AI Hub resource.
-All projects and capabilities were provisioned under this hub, with:
+Azure OpenAI and AI Services were connected to the hub so projects could use them, but deployments were managed on the individual Azure OpenAI and AI Services resources.
+This caused fragmentation of RBAC, cost, and policy management across multiple services.
+The hub provided:
-- Shared configurations across multiple projects
+- Centralized resource connections and configurations
 - Hub-level security settings that cascade to projects
-- Centralized resource management and connections
+- Shared infrastructure with namespace isolation
 - Dependency on Azure Machine Learning infrastructure for certain capabilities
+- Fragmented management across up to 5 different Azure services behind the scenes

 ### New Project-Centric Model (Foundry Projects)
-Each project is now deployed and managed independently with an **Azure AI Foundry resource** as the foundation.
+Each project is now managed through an **Azure AI Foundry resource** with unified governance.
 This provides:
-- **Independent Project Management:** Each project operates with its own Azure AI Foundry resource
+- **Unified Resource Management:** Agents, models, and tools managed together under one Azure resource provider
 - **Native Agent Support:** Full support for Azure AI Agent Service with general availability
 - **Unified API Access:** Native support for Azure AI Foundry API to work with agents and across models
-- **Project-Level Isolation:** Files, threads, and outputs are isolated at the project level
-- **Direct Resource Provisioning:** Capabilities are provisioned directly at the project level
+- **Project-Level Organization:** Projects act as folders to organize work within the resource context
+- **Simplified Governance:** Centralized RBAC, cost tracking, and policy management
 - **Enhanced Model Access:** Direct access to models sold by Azure (Azure OpenAI, DeepSeek, xAI) and Partner & Community models through Marketplace

 ---

-## Why Redeployment Is Required
+## Why Migration Is Required

-If you have previously deployed AI Foundry using the hub-based model, you **must redeploy** using the new project-centric model.
-This is a fundamental architectural change that cannot be upgraded in-place due to several critical factors:
+**Important Clarification:** You do **not** need to redeploy your Azure AI Foundry resource itself.
+If you already have an Azure AI Foundry resource (formerly called "AI Services"), you can continue using it.
+You can also keep existing artifacts like model deployments.

+However, to access the latest capabilities and unified governance model, you **must create new projects** within your Azure AI Foundry resource.
+Here's what needs to be created or migrated:

-### 1. Network Injection Requirements
+### 1. Project Creation Requirements
-The new project-centric model introduces **network injection** capabilities that require infrastructure-level changes:
-- **Container Injection:** The platform network hosts APIs and injects subnets into your virtual network for local communication
-- **Agent Service Integration:** Network-secured Standard Agents support full network isolation through network injection of the Agent client into your Azure virtual network
-- **Subnet Delegation:** Requires dedicated subnet delegation to `Microsoft.App/environments` that cannot be updated after deployment

-### 2. Private Networking Architecture
-The project-centric model mandates a fully private networking configuration:
+- **New Foundry Projects:** Must be created within your existing or new Azure AI Foundry resource
+- **Agent Recreation:** Any existing agents must be recreated and re-run in the new project structure
+- **Project-Level Capabilities:** For network-secured Standard Agent setups, supporting resources (CosmosDB, Search, Storage) can be:
-- **Account-Level Network Injection:** Network security is implemented at the Azure AI Foundry account level
+  - Shared at the parent resource level across projects
-- **End-to-End Network Isolation:** Complete isolation from public internet with private endpoints for all components
-- **Subnet Requirements:** Specific subnet configurations with IP ranges under `172.16.0.0/12` or `192.168.0.0/16`

-### 3. Project-Level Capabilities
-Capabilities are now provisioned and managed at the individual project level:
+  - Overridden at the individual project level
-- **Azure Storage Account:** Dedicated storage for project files and artifacts
-- **Azure AI Search:** Search capabilities provisioned per project for RAG scenarios
-- **Azure Cosmos DB:** Thread and message storage for Agent service
-- **Resource Isolation:** Each project maintains its own set of dependencies

-### 4. Infrastructure Dependencies
-The new model requires specific infrastructure components that are incompatible with hub-based deployments:
-- **Bicep Template Deployment:** Network-secured environments are only supported through Bicep template deployment
-- **Private DNS Zones:** Requires specific private DNS zone configurations for each service type
-- **Private Endpoints:** Dedicated private endpoints for Azure AI Foundry, Storage, AI Search, and Cosmos DB resources
+  - Managed exclusively at the project level
+- **Data Isolation:** In all configurations, data isolation is maintained at the container level

+### 2. Architecture Migration Benefits
+The transition addresses several key improvements:

+#### Unified Governance Model
+- **Centralized Management:** Previously fragmented management across 5 services is now unified
+- **RBAC Consolidation:** Role-based access control is now managed consistently under one namespace
+- **Cost Tracking:** Fine-grained cost analysis for models and agents in one place
+- **Policy Management:** Consistent networking and policy management across all components

-### 5. API and SDK Changes
+#### API and SDK Modernization
-The Azure AI Agent Service in Azure AI Foundry uses project endpoints instead of connection strings:
+- **Project Endpoints:** The Azure AI Agent Service uses project endpoints instead of connection strings
-- **Endpoint Migration:** Move from hub-based connection strings to project-based endpoints
 - **SDK Compatibility:** Current SDK versions support the new project-centric endpoint model
-- **Authentication Model:** Updated authentication mechanisms for project-centric access
+- **Unified API:** Azure AI Foundry API provides consistent contracts across model providers

+### 3. What Can Be Preserved
+- **Existing Model Deployments:** Azure OpenAI and other model deployments can be reused
+- **Data Files:** Project files and artifacts can be migrated
+- **Fine-tuned Models:** Custom models can be carried forward
+- **Vector Stores:** Existing vector stores can be accessed
+- **Connections:** Resource connections can be recreated (not automatically migrated)

 ---